Eat Almonds, Drink Almond Milk, Live Free, Make Love, Hold, Touch, Dance, Laugh, Be Happy Always

 ---

 Let me tell you a story.
 In 2014 in an editorial meeting people were talking about the drought and I asked "where did the water go?" and they all laughed.
 "Ha ha," they said.
 "Ha ha ha."
 And I said, "I don't think you know."
 And they said, "everyone knows."
 And I said, "where is it?
 There used to be water, now it's gone.
 Where is it?"
 And they flipped the table over and stormed out, never answering my question.
 We have published a lot of really great stories about the drought since but none answering the question.
 I have encountered many theories.
 There was the theory of the blob and that the water was in the ocean.
 Maybe it was stuck in a cloud above the ocean.
 Maybe it was in France.
 Because here's the thing, the water didn't disappear.
 It's somewhere.
+To find the water, you have to think like the water.
 What place had more water than before?
 I thought it might have been Seattle, but Seattle actually had a drought too.
 So, what do you think?
 You've been reading this paragraph and think I'm stupid.
 You've been chuckling along because you know where the water is.
 So, where is it?
 I want you to think in your mind where you think the water went.
 Maybe you think it is an unanswerable question.
 If that is what you think then i have a surprise for you: Researchers at Stanford, I recently found out, answered the question.
 I now know where the water went and I'm going to tell you where the water is and none of you will have guessed accurately.
 Ready?
 It's in Alaska.